 Marathon Intermediate 1 is for those individuals seeking to improve their Personal Records.
 If you are a first-time marathoner--even though you consider yourself a fairly experienced runner--you might want to consider backing down to the novice schedules.
 If you are sticking with us on Intermediate 1, use Monday as a day of comparative rest to recuperate from the long runs you will be doing on Sundays.
 Notice that I said comparative rest.
 As an Intermediate 1 runner, you don't get Mondays off as do the novice runners.
 Mondays are reserved for cross-training.
 Swimming, cycling, walking: The choice is up to you.
 But make this an easy day.
 Don't turn this into an intensive workout under the mistaken belief that it will make you more fit; the opposite may prove true if you overtrain.
-As you cross-train for about a half hour today, contemplate the 18 weeks of running ahead of you.

 Run 3 miles at a comfortable pace.
 Over the next 18 weeks, you will add only a few miles to your Tuesday workouts.
 In Week 7, you'll do 4 miles.
 In week 11, you'll be up to 5 miles.
 By that time, you'll be so used to doing much longer runs on Wednesdays and Saturdays, that a run of that distance will seem easy.
 It's all part of the progressive buildup of total mileage designed to get you ready to run 26 miles.
 Don't be tempted to push the pace.
 Undertraining is often better than Overtraining.